Mondelez International: Brands

 Mondelez International brands (formerly Kraft Foods Inc.) includes brand-name products that are developed, owned, licensed, or distributed by Mondelez International.
 The company's core businesses are snack foods and confectionery.
-In certain international territories, Kraft-branded products have been made by Mondelez under license from Kraft Heinz Company since 2012.
+In certain international territories, Kraft-branded products have been made by Mondelez under license from Kraft Heinz Company since 2012, such as Jell-O in Mexico, Dream Whip in Saudi Arabia, Kraft Cheese in Indonesia, Miracle Whip in Germany, Cheesey Pasta in the UK, Calumet Baking Powder in the Philippines, and Cheez Whiz in Mexico and the Philippines.
+Mondelez also has licenses to also sell other products that were previously owned (but not made) by the Kraft Heinz Company in North America through licensing deals.
+Such brands include Log Cabin in Mexico from Conagra Brands, the majority of their gum brands outside North America and Europe (such as Stimorol, Trident, Dentyne and Bubbaloo) from Perfetti Van Melle, Lotus Biscoff in select countries from Lotus Bakeries, Pocky in Europe from Ezaki Glico under the name Glico Mikado, and Post Cereal in Korea from Post Holdings through a joint venture.

 Controversies

 Deforestation

 In September 2017, an investigation conducted by NGO Mighty Earth found that a large amount of the cocoa used in chocolate produced by Mondelez and other major chocolate companies was grown illegally in national parks and other protected areas in Ivory Coast and Ghana.
 The countries are the world's two largest cocoa producers.

 The report documents how in several national parks and other protected areas, 90% or more of the land mass has been converted to cocoa.
 Less than four percent of Ivory Coast remains densely forested, and the chocolate companies' laissez-faire approach to sourcing has driven extensive deforestation in Ghana as well.
 In Ivory Coast, deforestation has pushed chimpanzees into just a few small pockets, and reduced the country's elephant population from several hundred thousand to about 200–400.
-Mondelez claimed to have mapped almost all of its cocoa suppliers in Côte d'Ivoire, Ghana and Indonesia by 2018 in an effort to combat deforestation.

 In November 2018, an investigation by Greenpeace International found that 22 palm oil suppliers to Mondelez International cleared over 70000 ha of rainforest from 2015 to 2017.
 Mondelez received a 'yellow', the second of the four possible ratings on the 2022 Chocolate Scorecard for Agroforestry i.e. 'starting to implement good policies'.